Code-Institute-Submissions/crockpot/readme-testing.md

 ### HTML
 W3C Markup Validation Service - following errors:
 - I used HTML of deployed website inside the validator, so that I can bypass the Jinja templating syntax.
+- ID duplicates on profile page
+- Empty labels on add and edit recipe
+- No divs inside of ols - add and edit recipe
+- Missing IDs/fors on add and edit recipe
+- White spaces in ingredients ids on search recipes

 ### CSS
 W3C CSS Validation Service - following errors: